the-corg/full-stack-open/README.md

 ### a.
 Node.js and Express
 ### b.
 Deploying app to internet
 ### c.
 Saving data to MongoDB
-- `part3/phonebook-backend`: Exercises 3.1 - 3.18, a simple Node/Express backend server that provides a REST API that implements the CRUD operations for the phonebook app from part 2 (located in `part3/phonebook-frontend` with a few minor changes); [link to the full stack app deployed on Render](https://phonebook-32qc.onrender.com)
 ### d.
 Validation and ESLint
+- `part3/phonebook-backend`: Exercises 3.1 - 3.22, a simple Node/Express backend server that uses MongoDB via Mongoose to store data and provides a REST API that implements the CRUD operations for the phonebook app from part 2 (located in `part3/phonebook-frontend` with a few minor changes); [link to the full stack app deployed on Render](https://phonebook-32qc.onrender.com)

+## Part 4.
+Testing Express servers, user administration
+### a.
+Structure of backend application, introduction to testing
 In progress...